astropy/astroquery/docs/vo_conesearch/validator.rst

 `~astroquery.vo_conesearch.vos_catalog.VOSDatabase`
 (see :ref:`vo-sec-client-cat-manip` and :ref:`vo-sec-client-db-manip`).

-In the main registry, there are duplicate catalog titles with different access URLs, duplicate access URLs with different titles, duplicate catalogs with slightly different descriptions, etc.
+In the default registry, there are duplicate catalog titles with different access URLs, duplicate access URLs with different titles, duplicate catalogs with slightly different descriptions, etc.